-The map shows Afghanistan, officially the Islamic Republic of Afghanistan, a mountainous landlocked republic in Central Asia is bordered by Tajikistan, Turkmenistan, and Uzbekistan to the north, Iran in west, Pakistan in east and south and it has a small stretch of border in north east with both China and India (disputed because it's in Pakistan-occupied Kashmir) to the northeast.
+The map shows Afghanistan, officially the Islamic Republic of Afghanistan, a mountainous landlocked country in southern Central Asia.
+It borders Tajikistan, Turkmenistan, and Uzbekistan to the north, Iran to the west, Pakistan to the east and south.
+It has a small border section with China and India (disputed because it's in Pakistan-occupied Kashmir) to the northeast.

 Geography of Afghanistan